B12 Protocol

 Vitamin B12 can only be used by the cells for its methylation needs when it becomes activated.
 And that activation requires a few dominos to fall first.

-The first domino is optimizing the thyroid.
-Many people are walking around oblivious to the fact that their thyroid is underactive.
 Aside from the fatigue, weight gain, and other unpleasant issues that a sluggish thyroid will hand you, it will also hinder your body’s ability to use vitamin B12.
 In fact, this is part of the reason for those particular symptoms.
-Optimizing the thyroid is Step 1 of the B12 Protocol.
+Optimizing the thyroid is Step 1 of the B12 Protocol, and this is accomplished by using Iodide Oil and Selenium Oil to increase thyroid hormone production.

 The lab tests mentioned here can be ordered using the links provided on our lab testing page.